This website is best viewed on desktop!

 Words

-How language is changing, and what it now signals about credibility, relevance, and leadership.
+How language is changing, and what it now signals about credibility, relevance, and authority.

 visuals